valITino/SOC-9000/docs/00-prereqs.md

 ## Install prerequisites

-Before building the standalone installer, ensure PowerShell 7 is installed.
-A helper script, `scripts/install-prereqs.ps1`, will install it automatically via winget.
+Before building the standalone installer, ensure PowerShell 7 and Git are installed.
+The helper script `scripts/install-prereqs.ps1` installs both via winget.

 From the repo root, run: